 Persistent and soluble stressors can induce fibrotic pathologies in humans (as well as in model animals) in concordance with the AOP presented.
 Asbestos exposure in humans has long been known to induce pulmonary fibrosis (asbestosis) due to chronic inflammation induced from persistent fibres deposited within the lung (Kamp and Weitzman 1997).
-Similarly, human exposure to silica leads to the development of silicosis in concordance with the AOP presented (Ding et al., 2002).
+Similarly, human exposure to silica (crystalline silica dust) leads to the development of silicosis in concordance with the AOP presented (Ding et al., 2002).
 Furthermore, the soluble chemotherapeutic compound bleomycin has long been known to induce pulmonary fibrosis in humans (in line with this AOP) as a side effect of intravenous administration (Froudarakis et al., 2013).
 In addition to these model stressors, exposure to various metals including uranium, arsenic, cadmium, and soluble copper can lead to fibrotic outcomes in humans (Assad et al., 2019).
 Occupational exposure to cobalt can induce interstitial lung disease in humans, which can progress to fibrotic outcomes (Traci et al., 2017).
-In male mice exposed via inhalation to cadmium oxide nanoparticles, increases in the pro-fibrotic and pro-inflammatory mediators IL-1b, TNF-a, and IFN-g were noted one day post exposure, with accompanying pulmonary inflammation (Blum et al., 2014).
-In another study, intratracheal instillation of cadmium chloride in mice induced peribronchiolar fibrosis through activation of myofibroblasts via SMAD signalling (Li et al., 2017).
-As with the aforementioned cadmium nanoparticles, murine animals exhibit pronounced acute inflammation and immune cell infiltration after pulmonary exposure to Copper oxide (CuO) nanoparticles (Gosens et al., 2016), which can progress to a fibrotic phenotype in some model systems after 28 days with marked increases of TGF-b detected in the BALF, activation of myofibroblasts, and pronounced deposition of extracellular matrix (Lai et al., 2018).
-In mice, intratracheal instillation of cobalt nanoparticles results in pronounced infiltration of neutrophils and macrophages into the alveolar and interstitial space, and increased amounts of CXCL1 in the BALF 1-7 days post exposure; pronounced pulmonary fibrosis was detected at 4 months post-exposure marked by increased collagen deposition and bronchiolization of the alveolar epithelium (Wan et al., 2017).
+In male mice exposed via inhalation to cadmium oxide nanoparticles, increases in the pro-fibrotic and pro-inflammatory mediators IL-1 $\beta$ , TNF- $\alpha$ , and Interferon gamma (IFN- $\gamma$ ) were noted one day post exposure, with accompanying pulmonary inflammation (Blum et al., 2014).
+In another study, intratracheal instillation of cadmium chloride in mice induced peribronchiolar fibrosis through activation of myofibroblasts via the Suppressor of mothers against decapentaplegic (SMAD) signalling (Li et al., 2017).
+As with the aforementioned cadmium nanoparticles, murine animals exhibit pronounced acute inflammation and immune cell infiltration after pulmonary exposure to Copper oxide (CuO) nanoparticles (NPs) (Gosens et al., 2016), which can progress to a fibrotic phenotype in some model systems after 28 days with marked increases of TGF- $\beta$ 1 detected in the broncho alveolar lavage fluid (BALF), activation of myofibroblasts, and pronounced deposition of extracellular matrix (Lai et al., 2018).
+In mice, intratracheal instillation of cobalt nanoparticles results in pronounced infiltration of neutrophils and macrophages into the alveolar and interstitial space, and increased amounts of Chemokine c-x-c motif ligand (CXCL 1) in the BALF 1-7 days post exposure; pronounced pulmonary fibrosis was detected at 4 months post-exposure marked by increased collagen deposition and bronchiolization of the alveolar epithelium (Wan et al., 2017).